FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/index.md

 pnpm arb-sepolia:deploy-counter
 ```

-3. Interact with your deployed contract:
+3. Interact with your deployed contract (using tasks):

 ```bash
 # For Ethereum Sepolia